rlp/edu/README.md

 * do git submodule update --init
 * create the empty database and Config/database.php
 * execute from /path/to/project/: cake Migrations.migration run all --plugin Users
+* execute from /path/to/project/: cake Migrations.migration run all --plugin Tags
 * execute from /path/to/project/: cake Migrations.migration run all
-* execute from /path/to/project/: cake Migrations.migration run all --plugin Tags (Note about a bug in the Tags plugin: tags/config must be renamed to tags/Config.
-This has been fixed in my fork and a pull request has been submitted to CakeDC.)

 ## Included plugins ##
 * [CakePHP Debug Kit][]